floating-ui/floating-ui/CONTRIBUTING.md

 The files will be automatically minified and copied in the `build` directory.

-**Note:** never commit changes and builds together!
-Each build should have its own dedicated commit.
+**Note:** never commit builds!
+We take care to compile the source code when we release a new version.